rniemeyer/knockout-delegatedEvents/README.md

     </li>
 </ul>
 ```
-When the element with the `delegatedFatherTheEventName` biningd and the element that should register the event listener are the same, it is possible to use `delegatedFatherHandler` binding to simplify notation.
-This binding should receive a value of: {EventName:function,....} or {EventName:{KeyOne:functionOne, KeyTwo:FunctionTwo...},...}.
+When the element with the `delegatedFatherTheEventName` binding and the element that should attach the event handler are the same, it is possible to use `delegatedFatherHandler` binding instead to simplify notation.
+This binding receive a value of: {EventName:function,....} associated with `data-click-father` set to true on child element or {EventName:{KeyOne:functionOne, KeyTwo:FunctionTwo...},...} associated with `data-click-father` set to KeyOne and KeyTwo on child elements.

-For example, you can re-write preceding example using `delegatedFatherHandler`:
+For example, you can re-write preceding example using `delegatedFatherHandler` like this:

 ```html
 <ul data-bind="foreach: items, delegatedFatherHandler:{click:{remove:removeItem,add:AddItem}}">